Skip to content

 But Radcliffe’s apparent denial would seem to contradict the record of his text’s publication.

-Published October 12 by the Vatican’s L’Osservatore Romano with the headline “Lo spirito del Sinodo e l’ecclesiologia dei cappelli,” Radclife’s text argued that African bishops — many of whom opposed the December 2023 promulgation of Fiducia supplicans — “are under intense pressure from Evangelicals, with American money; from Russian Orthodox, with Russian money; and from Muslims, with money from the rich Gulf countries.”
+Published October 12 by the Vatican’s L’Osservatore Romano with the headline “Lo spirito del Sinodo e l’ecclesiologia dei cappelli,” Radcliffe’s text argued that African bishops — many of whom opposed the December 2023 promulgation of Fiducia supplicans — “are under intense pressure from Evangelicals, with American money; from Russian Orthodox, with Russian money; and from Muslims, with money from the rich Gulf countries.”

 Radcliffe suggested those alleged pressures influenced the African bishops’ “firm rejection” of Fiducia supplicans.